 Try using a social-emotional book in the classroom with this FREE Kindness book companion for the book Kindness is a Kite String.

-This social-emotional learning resource includes book chat questions, a kindness writing prompt, directing drawing, and kindness calendar kit.
+This social-emotional learning resource includes book chat questions, a kindness writing prompt, a directed drawing activity, and a kindness calendar kit.

 Click the image below to grab a copy.